MicroEJ/docs/ApplicationDeveloperGuide/testsuiteEngine.rst

        relevant enough to appears on the HTML report.

 .. code-block:: xml
-   :caption: Example of testsuite task invocation
+   :caption: Example of test suite task invocation

    <!-- Launch the testusite engine -->
    <testsuite:testsuite